The safety reporting requirements for clinical trials of investigational medicinal products (CTIMPs) have changed.

 Suspected unexpected serious adverse reactions (SUSARs) and annual safety reports

-From 28 April 2026, SUSARs and annual safety reports for all CTIMPs (whether they were submitted via Combined Review or not) will only be reported to the MHRA.
+From 28 April 2026, SUSARs and annual safety reports for all CTIMPs (whether they were submitted via Combined Review or not) should only be reported to the MHRA.
 If any ethical issues are identified by the MHRA when they receive these reports, they will liaise with the REC directly.

 Urgent safety measures (USMs)